Azure/sql-action/README.md

 }
 ```

-### Sample workflow to deploy to an Azure SQL database
+### Sample workflow to deploy a database project to an Azure SQL database

 ```yaml
 # .github/workflows/sql-deploy.yml